mantidproject/mantid/docs/source/algorithms/GravityCorrection-v1.rst

 .. role:: red

-- The x-axis of the :literal:`InputWorkspace` must be in :red:`time-of-flight`.
+- The x-axis of the :literal:`InputWorkspace` must have units :red:`time-of-flight`, micro-seconds.
 - Those time-of-flight values, :math:`t_{\mbox{tof}}`, are valid for a neutron travel distance from source to detector and do not take gravitation into account.
 - The instrument must consist of a :red:`source`, :red:`sample`, :red:`detector` and a collimeter with its :red:`slits` or two other known locations of the neutron flight path between source and sample position.
   Please note that the slit position in beam direction is sufficiant, the horizontal position is zero and the up position will be computed.